Environment

 Energy Efficiency Partnership

-Nutanix worked with our manufacturing partner to develop carbon lifecycle footprint data for NX servers.
-Nutanix servers comply with the Restriction of Hazardous Substances Directive and REACH regulation, and are also EPEAT certified, which means they meet specific environmental performance criteria, making it easier for buyers to identify and manage sustainability aspects of these products.
+Nutanix continues to work with our NX server manufacturing partner to provide carbon lifecycle footprint data and EPEAT certification for NX servers.
+These servers comply with the Restriction of Hazardous Substances Directive and REACH regulation, which means they meet specific environmental performance criteria, making it easier for buyers to identify and manage sustainability aspects of these products.

 Education on Energy Efficiency and Emissions